-Originators should look to consider the more difficult-to-quantify long-term reputational enhancement that comes with adopting a more ethical collection and recovery strategy that can strengthen your brand image and protect shareholders.
+Originators should look to consider the more difficult-to-quantify long-term reputational enhancement that comes with adopting a more fair collection and recovery strategy that can strengthen your brand image and protect shareholders.

 Putting customers first is in the interests of creditors, with advanced, customer-centric strategies not only collections performance, but also rehabilitation.

-At the same time, organisations should also consider the more difficult-to-quantify, long-term reputational enhancement that comes with adopting ethical collection strategies:
+At the same time, organisations should also consider the more difficult-to-quantify, long-term reputational enhancement that comes with adopting fair collection strategies:

 The brand name is more likely to be positively perceived in the wider market among both existing and prospective customers.